moraes/tipfy/docs/source/tutorials/sessions.rst

            value = self.session.get('foo', None)
            if value:
                # Add the session value to our response.
-               data = 'Session has a value stored for "foo": %s' % value
+               html = 'Session has a value stored for "foo": %s' % value html += '<br><a href="%s">Delete the session</a>' % url_for(
+                   'sessions/delete', redirect=request.url)
            else:
-               data = 'Session was not set!'
+               html = 'Session was not set!'
                # Set a value in the session, like in a dictionary.
                self.session['foo'] = 'bar'

-           return Response(data)
+           return Response(html, mimetype='text/html')

 When you first access this handler, the response will be empty.
 But on the second time it'll present the value of the saved session.
+It will also show a link to delete the session... we will implement this later.

 The Awfully Simple Shopping Cart
 --------------------------------
 Here's another example.
 Let's create a very very simple "shopping cart":

-**session_test.py**
+**handlers.py**

 .. code-block:: python

-   from tipfy import local, request, RequestHandler, Response from tipfy.ext.session import SessionMiddleware, SessionMixin
+   from tipfy import request, RequestHandler, Response, url_for from tipfy.ext.session import SessionMiddleware, SessionMixin

    class ShoppingCartHandler(RequestHandler, SessionMixin):
        # This list enables middleware for the handler.